bwp91/homebridge-govee/.github/ISSUE_TEMPLATE/new-issue.md

 ---

 <!-- PLEASE READ BEFORE POSTING A NEW ISSUE
-   * Please use this template as well as you can, in a lot of cases I will probably ask for things you might skip anyway. -->
+   → Please use this template as well as you can.
+   → Things that may seem unimportant to you are often helpful in finding the cause of the issue.
+-->

 ### What issue do you have?
 Please be as thorough and explicit as possible.